HoqueTouhidul97/creative-agency-client/README.md

 Live link :https://creative-agency-23a90.web.app

-• Users cancan log in and order a service and post a review
+• Users can log in and order a service and post a review

 • Admins can see the services ordered and change the status